vbylen/vbylen/README.md

 - 🔭 I’m currently working on Thanks App
 - 🌱 I’m currently learning mobile app development.
 - 👯 I’m looking to collaborate with great people.
-- 🤔 I’m looking for help with everything :-).
 - 💬 Ask me about your dreams and goals.
 - 📫 How to reach me: jimi@thx.app.